-Type 16550 UARTs are used as the Asynchronous Communication Element (ACE).
-These include a 16-byte transmit/receive FIFO buffer to protect against lost data in multitasking operating systems, while maintaining 100% compatibility with the original IBM serial port.
-PCI bus architecture allows addresses between 0000 and FFF8 hex to be assigned to the cards.
-PCIFind.EXE is a utility provided to determine the base addresses assigned by the system.
+A type 16550 UART is used as the Asynchronous Communication Element (ACE).
+It includes a 16-byte FIFO transmit/receive buffer to protect against lost data in multitasking operating systems, while maintaining 100% compatibility with the original IBM serial port.
+The system assigns the I/O address.

-A crystal oscillator is located on the card.
-This oscillator permits selection of baud rates up to 115,200.
-Rates up to 460,800 baud (4X UART clock) are available by jumper selection..
+A crystal-controlled oscillator is located on the card.
+This oscillator permits precise selection of baud rates up to 115,200 or, by changing a jumper, up to 460,800 with the standard crystal oscillator.

-The driver/receiver used, the 75ALS180, is capable of driving extremely long communication lines at high baud rates.
+The driver/receiver used, the SN75176B, is capable of driving extremely long communication lines at high baud rates.
 It can drive up to +60 mA on balanced lines and receive inputs as low as 200 mV differential signal superimposed on common mode noise of +12 V or -7 V. In case of communication conflict, the driver/receivers feature thermal shutdown.